Braeden6/Braeden6/README.md

 I'm a staunch believer in learning through doing, and to this end, I maintain a couple of side projects:

 [**Personal Website:**](https://braedensconsulting.com/) This project is a personal website featuring a resume builder and a map tool for visualizing global datasets.
 It also hosts my resume and has an inbuilt login system for data security.
 The entire data flow is managed using a custom-developed database.
+All open source, [here](https://github.com/Braeden6/my-website).

 [**The Programming Lab:**](https://theprogramminglab.com/) A platform designed for budding web developers to collaborate and deploy their own web applications.
 The Lab offers a login system, template code, auto-deployment, and various other development tools to encourage user collaboration and learning.
+All open source, [here](https://github.com/orgs/The-Programming-Lab/repositories).

 ### **💡 Interests**